keyparameter, one of the two required parameters, on every request to the OpenCage geocoding API.

-Free-trial accounts are limited to one key at a time, but paying customers can have multiple keys.
-These can be created (or suspended) anytime in your account dashboard.
+Free trial and one-time purchase accounts are limited to one active key at a time, subscription customers can have multiple keys.
+These can be created (or disabled) anytime in your account dashboard.

 A better approach is to have your client-side code call server-side code (be it hosted on your servers, or on a serverless framework (we have tutorials for many), this way you have full control over what is happening and your key is not publicly visible.

-Please do NOT put your key in GitHub
+Please do NOT put your API key in a public respository on GitHub

-Here are some examples of software for managing keys
+Here are some examples of software for managing API keys

 Paying customers can add IP address restriction to their API keys.
 Any